 To ensure your Vercel deployment is able to access the external resource, you should allow connections from all IP addresses.
 Typically this can be achieved by entering an IP address of

-While allowing connections from all IP addresses may be a concern, relying on IP allowlisting for security is generally ineffective and can lead to poor security practices.
+While allowing connections from all IP addresses may be a concern, relying solely on IP allowlisting for security is generally ineffective and can lead to poor security practices.

 To properly secure your database, we recommend using a randomly generated password, stored as an Environment Variable, at least 32 characters in length, and to rotate this password on a regular basis.